fastlane/fastlane/README.md

 :package:  | Handle all the heavy lifting of creating and storing your certificates and profiles
 :computer:  | Setup codesigning on a new machine in under a minute
 :dart:  | Designed to work with apps with multiple targets and bundle identifiers
-:lock: | You have full control over your files and git repo, no third party service involved
+:lock: | You have full control over your files and Git repo, no third party service involved
 :sparkles: | Provisioning profile will always match the correct certificate
 :boom:  | Easily reset your existing profiles and certificates if your current account has expired or invalid profiles
 :recycle:  | Automatically renew your provisioning profiles to include all your devices using the `--force`